jpueberbach4/bp.markets.ingest/dukascopy/docs/templates.md

     return (
         "Triple RSI Panel: Displays Current, 4H, and 1D RSI in a single panel. " "Uses data-relative 'is_open' filtering to prevent repainting on the live-edge."
-        "Note: the \"normal-rsi\" is the actual live value.
-The open-canle value."
     )

 def meta() -> Dict: